Sara French . Hireth Woodland Therapy . Indoor and Outdoor Therapy . MBACP

 Please enquire about couple and relationship therapy.

-I offer daytime and evening appointments in Hampshire and Wiltshire and therapy in your own home in Wiltshire.
+I offer daytime and evening indoor appointments in Hampshire and Wiltshire.
 You can just email or call me for an appointment or let me know you would like a free telephone consultation of up to 20 minutes to help you decide whether to come for an initial session.

 I offer one-off and ongoing sessions.
 Initially a single session is a stand alone experience and can lead to insight or help break through a barrier of some kind.